 Missions: Local and Global

 Whether you have a heart for serving the campus, international students, the city of Dallas, or a country far away, PCPC probably has an outlet where your passion and the world’s need intersect.
-Check out PCPC Missions and stay tuned for upcoming opportunities with the college ministry.
+Check out PCPC Missions and stay tuned for upcoming opportunities.

 Being Missional on Sunday